Rashay01/Python_exercises/property_vs_balance_setter.md

 # pt1.balance --> 'Yes' | <bound method Athlete.balance of <__main__.Athlete object at (memory location)>
 ```

-In this example, one is able to get the athlete pt1's balance as `pt1.email` instad of calling it like a function `pt1.email()`.
-One is also able to set the new balance value using the assignment operator `=` instaed of calling a setter function `pt1.balance("Great")`
+In this example, the use of `@property` and `@balance.setter`.This enables
+one to get the athlete pt1's balance as `pt1.email` instead of calling it like a function `pt1.email()`.
+One is also able to set the new balance value using the assignment operator `=` instead of calling a setter function `pt1.balance("Great")`

 # Creating you own decorator